sulu/sulu-docs/cookbook/securing-your-application.rst

 permissions are set on the specific object.
 The user still has to have the correct localizations assigned in order to gain access.

-This tutorial will show how to use Sulu's security functionality on your own application specific code.
+This tutorial will show how to use Sulu's security functionality with your own application specific code.

 Protect content using a security context
 ----------------------------------------

-This chapter describes how to protect an entire part of your application (but not a specific object).
+This section describes how to protect an entire part of your application (but not a specific object).

 Define your security context